UPCOMING PROGRAM

 • 12 classes led by Michael Harrison

-• 14 supplementary classes & practice lessons led by co-facilitators
+• 12 supplementary classes led by co-facilitators

-Indian Ragas with Michael Harrison (12 classes + 12 supplementary classes & practice lessons).........……… $450
+Indian Ragas with Michael Harrison (12 classes + 12 supplementary classes).........……… $450